solo-io/solo-cop/blogs/workspaces/README.md

 ![Global Workspace](./images/global-workspace.png)

+### Management Plane Configuration Namespace
-* **Management Plane Configuration Namespace** - It is recommended that a user store their Gloo Mesh Configuration (VirtualGateways/RouteTables/Policies/etc.) in the management plane unless otherwise stated.
+It is recommended that a user store their Gloo Mesh Configuration (VirtualGateways/RouteTables/Policies/etc.) in the management plane unless otherwise stated.
 To make sure the correct configuration makes it to the right workspace, its recommended to create a `config` namespace per workspace in the mgmt plane like so.

 ```yaml
 apiVersion: admin.gloo.solo.io/v2